 To make it easier for our readers, here are some of the most common processors found on budget devices and how they compare with one another.
+The budget segment starts with entry level Celeron processors.
+We then have AMD A series and Pentium processors offering mid-range performance while the Core i3 and Ryzen 3 tops the chart.
+Again, we are focusing only on the budget segment.
 The table above shows the performance of mid to low range budget CPUs based on benchmark results submitted by users.
 We created a chart below to better illustrate the results, higher is better.

 Topping the chart are AMD Ryzen 3 and Intel Core i3 processors.
 If you are looking for cheaper laptops, consider the Intel Pentium series with the Pentium Gold 4415U being the fastest.
 For ultra budget laptops, these will most certainly come with the Celeron processors.
 They may be the slowest but are sufficient for browsing the web, emails and social networks and is the favourite platform to power Chrome OS.When choosing a budget laptop, we recommend one with Pentium Gold 4415U processor, at least 4GB memory and 128GB SSD storage.
 Click To Tweet